 For forty-five years from the time of her visions in 1831 until her death in 1876, Cathrine led an outwardly uneventful life as a Daughter of Charity in Paris.

-Summary: Cuthbert Mayne is one of the Forty Martyrs of England and Wales canonised by Pope Paul VI on 25th October 1970.
+Summary: Cuthbert Mayne is one of the Forty Martyrs of England and Wales canonised by Pope Paul VI on 25th Oct.
+1970.
 He converted from Protestantism to Catholicism, became a priest and and was martyred for his faith.
-A Protestant minister Mayne was born at Yorkston, near Barnstaple in Devon and baptized on St Cuthbert’s Day,

 As a means of keeping alive the religious fervor awakened during his many mission, Leonard promoted the Stations of the Cross as a reminder of the cost of God's forgiveness.